TMS for Fibromyalgia Pain: Non-Drug Relief That Actually Works

 Practical Takeaways

-• Use high-frequency protocols targeting motor cortex for optimal pain reduction
+• Use high-frequency protocols targeting the left primary motor cortex if the goal is pain reduction

 FAQs